modeldriven-hu/astah-plugin-ideas/README.md

 A model server could get a model file and serve it to various interfaces.
 OSLC, REST, etc.
 It could also support locking/version management.

+## Text based modeling capability with LLM support

+The idea is to extend Astah SysML with a text based syntax (similar to PlantUML) that is more familiar to developers.
+This might be also combined with some AI/LLM capabilites.
+The idea is that they can quickly create a preview diagram and then transform it into a real model structure.